-Section 14 of this bill requires a court, upon a motion of a parent or legal guardian who is deployed or has received mandatory written orders for deployment and who is prevented by military duties from appearing in person at a regularly scheduled hearing concerning custody or visitation matters, to: (1) hold an expedited hearing; (2) allow the parent or legal guardian to present testimony and evidence by affidavit or electronic means; or (3) both hold an expedited hearing and allow testimony and evidence to be presented by affidavit or electronic means.
+Section 14 of this bill requires a court, upon a motion of a parent or legal guardian who is deployed or has received mandatory written orders for deployment and [who is prevented by military duties from appearing] whose ability, or anticipated ability, to appear in person at a regularly scheduled hearing concerning custody or visitation matters [.] is materially affected by his or her military duties, to: (1) hold an expedited hearing; (2) allow the parent or legal guardian to present testimony and evidence by affidavit or electronic means; or (3) both hold an expedited hearing and allow testimony and evidence to be presented by affidavit or electronic means.